 Beethoven: The Man Revealed

-Famous Classical Composers – A list of famous and influential composers throughout history, including the greatest composers, such as Bach, Mozart, and Beethoven.
+Famous Classical Composers – A list of famous and influential composers throughout history, including the greatest composers, such as Bach, Mozart, and Schubert.